michael-berman/Grills/README.md

 end
 ```

+To create models, create the model's parameters in SQL in the demo.sql file
-To create models, make sure they inherit from SQLObject:
+and make sure the model files inherit from SQLObject:
 ```
 require_relative '../../../lib/orm/sql_object'